genropy/genropy_saved/docs/genro/widgets/form/dbselect.rst

 Description
 ===========

-	dbSelect [#]_ is a :doc:`filteringselect` that takes the values through a query on the database.
+	dbSelect [#]_ is a :ref:`form-filteringselect` that takes the values through a query on the database.
 While user write in the dbSelect, partially matched values will be shown in a pop-up menu below the input text box.

-	dbSelect keep track into the :doc:`/datastore` of the ID of the record chosen by the user.
+	dbSelect keep track into the :ref:`genro-datastore` of the ID of the record chosen by the user.

 	To use dbSelect there must exist a database.
-For having information on a database creation, please check :doc:`/database/introduction`.
+For having information on a database creation, please check :ref:`database-introduction`.

 	.. _dbselect-examples: